technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 06/Lab06.md

     >[!Alert] **Important:** This step may take around 10 minutes.
-If it is taking too long, close it, select Copilot Studio or Power Virtual Agents from Apps in the left pane and redo step 4.
+If it is taking too long, close it, select Copilot Studio or Power Virtual Agents from Apps in the left pane and redo step 5 of Exercise 1.

 3. In the Create a copilot pane, provide the **name** as
     +++**HR Support Copilot**+++ and click on **Create**.